 As a foundation to this proof, the local government should declare a local emergency (by proclamation of the mayor) under Tennessee Code Annotated 58-2-104.
 A survey must be performed by local emergency officials (which may be assisted by the Tennessee Emergency Management Agency) to decide if the damages in the county will meet pre-determined threshold amounts based upon population, and to determine if a state threshold amount based upon population has been met as well.
 Both thresholds must be met before the county is eligible to apply for federal assistance under the Stafford Act.
 The mayor (or the local emergency management director acting for the mayor) must request a declaration of state emergency by the Governor.
 Federal assistance usually cannot be provided without a state declaration of emergency also.

 Two thresholds must be met under the Stafford Act, a state threshold and a county threshold.
 These thresholds are based on a pre-determined legal formula that disaster damages must exceed.
-The formula uses population of the jurisdiction as determined in the last official U.S. Census which is then entered to multiply population by $3.45 per capita for counties and $1.37 per capita for the state.
+The formula uses population of the jurisdiction as determined in the last official U.S. Census which is then entered to multiply population by $3.50 per capita for counties and $1.39 per capita for the state.
 The state threshold equates to about $8.5 million.
+The individual ceiling is $32,400 and small project grants ceiling is $68,500.
+These figures are for FY 2014.

 A disaster sometimes gradually increases or spreads slowly to involve or merge several locations as part of the same event.
 Often, the Tennessee Emergency Management Plan (TEMP) is not activated when the emergency initially appears to be manageable in the community.
 Only afterwards is it realized that the many local emergencies are actually part of a larger emergency which has grown to exceed all capabilities.
 When this happens, the Governor may afterwards issue a proclamation of a single state emergency that covers all of the local emergencies based upon the collective finding.